-I hope this post helps if you are feeling under the weather.
+Feeling under the weather?
 Even when we eat very well, occasionally we fall victim to the drag of getting sick.
 It's all good because there's a lesson in there - its teaching us to relax harder!

 The first thing to recognize is that it is time to rest, and that's okay.